PINKDIAMONDVVS/PINKDIAMONDVVS/README.md

 ### HI THERE 👋
-#### My name is PINKDIAMONDVVS, I'm a react/next js developer
+#### My name is PINKDIAMONDVVS, I'm a react/next js developer of

 ### OUTERSPACE STUDIO
-If you need help with application development, please feel free to contact us https://outerspace.ai/
+If you need help with application development, please feel free to contact us here: https://outerspace.ai/

 <!--
 **PINKDIAMONDVVS/PINKDIAMONDVVS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.